dccuchile/spanish-word-embeddings/README.md

 - Corpus Size: 1.4 billion words

 #### Reference
-Word vectors computed by [Cristian Cardellino](https://github.com/crscardellino).
+Word embeddings were computed by [Cristian Cardellino](https://github.com/crscardellino).
 Please refer to the [SBWCE page](http://crscardellino.me/SBWCE/) if you want to use these vectors.